harrycresswell/hc/content/articles/launch-now.md

 {{< img class="image-wrapper" src="launch.jpg" >}}

+<p class="intro">Starting new projects can be a daunting process.
+Often we have an idea in our head of how the product should be, almost always imagining the perfect, most ideal version.
+It's so easy to feeling overwhelmed, you've imagined up this big idea and you have no idea where to start.</p>

+Or maybe you do get past that first step, you've been working tirelessly round the clock to perfect your product, you launch expecting great things and a ton of interest, and then... nothing.

+Here's some advice I've picked up along the way to ensure you launch products that don't fall flat on their face, leaving you disheartened and ready to chuck it all in.

-<p class="intro">Launch your product before it's ready.
+Always **launch your product before it's ready**.
 Better still, when it's an idea in it's infancy.
-Your work will never be finished, so don't make the mistake of waiting until you perfect it before you release it.</p>
+Your work will never be finished, so don't make the mistake of waiting until you perfect it before you release it.

 Always **prototype in public**.
 That means get the most basic version into the world as soon as you can.
 Don't try and make it perfect, it will inevitably change.
 Your product is a work in progress, so just make sure it articulates your idea, it's directed at your target audience and you have a way to collect feedback, then get it out there.